 At some point in time you may find yourself looking to offload a rental property, but selling the property while tenants are still present creates a unique – and perhaps awkward – obstacle.
-In order to help lighten the load and make your sale a success, here’s how to sell a house in Los Angeles if you have tenants.
+In order to help lighten the load and make your sale a success, here’s how to sell a house in Riverside if you have tenants.

 Check the Lease Agreement